darksigma/darksigma.github.io/_posts/2016-04-10-honest-trust-accountability-culture.md

 ---
-title: Honesty, Trust, Accountability, and Culture
+title: Building a Culture of Honesty, Trust, and Accountability at Remedy
 layout: post-default
 ---